Colorado War: Peace feelers

 The Camp Weld Conference, September 28, 1864, with the Cheyenne and Arapaho.
 Major Wynkoop is kneeling left.
 Black Kettle is third from the left in the middle row.

 In July 1864, Colorado governor John Evans sent a circular to the Plains Indians, inviting those who were friendly to go to a place of safety at Fort Lyon (near present Lamar, Colorado) on the eastern plains, where their people would be given provisions and protection by the United States troops.
 A substantial number of the Indians desired peace, while the Dog Soldiers pursued war.
 On August 29, 1864, the two mixed-blood Cheyennes, George Bent and Edmund Guerrier, wrote letters on behalf of "Black Kettle and Other Chiefs" offering to make peace and return seven white prisoners in exchange for Indian prisoners held by the whites.
-In response, Major Edward W. Wynkoop, the commander of Fort Lyon (near present-day Lamar, Colorado) led a force of 130 men to try to recover the prisoners.
+In response, Major Edward W. Wynkoop, the commander of Fort Lyon led a force of 130 men to try to recover the prisoners.
 They were met by a band of 600 or more Cheyenne warriors on the Smoky Hill River.
 In talks with Black Kettle and others, Wynkoop invited the chiefs to visit Denver to meet with the governor, John Evans, and Colonel Chivington.
 The meetings at Camp Weld ended with Black Kettle and the other chiefs apparently believing that they had made peace with the whites.

 On their return to Fort Lyon, Wynkoop promised the peaceful Indians protection if they established a village on Sand Creek, 60 km northeast of Fort Lyon, and within the area allocated to the Cheyenne and Arapaho by the Treaty of Fort Wise.
 Black Kettle and his followers moved to Sand Creek.
 On October 17, however, Wynkoop was relieved of his command by Chivington, apparently because of his advocacy for a peaceful settlement of the war.

 Despite efforts by chiefs such as Black Kettle to maintain peace, the Dog Soldiers and other bands continued to raid ranches, stage attacks on wagon trains, and clash with U.S. Army forces throughout the fall of 1864, particularly in the territories of Kansas and Nebraska.
 The U.S. Army launched several expeditions to suppress these attacks, but many were poorly coordinated, lightly manned, or strategically ineffective, even failing to prevent further violence.